 Phil was very patriotic and had joined the National Guard in Tennessee and later transferred to a unit in Pennsylvania.
 He really enjoyed the yearly 2-week activities as well as the one-weekend-a-month session.

 After Phil experienced some chest pain in 1994, we were shocked to our core to learn that he had developed chronic myelogenous leukemia.
 He was started on a state-of-the-art treatment that allowed him to sustain a relatively normal life, but was told that the only permanent cure was a bone-marrow transplant from a sibling.
-A search for his natural parents in Germany began to see if he had a half-brother or half-sister – the answer was a definite no. His father had died, but he did meet his natural mother Ursula, her husband Arthur, half-sister Angela, and half-brother David (who were both tested and found to provide no bone-marrow match).
+A search for his natural parents in Germany began to see if he had a full brother or full sister – the answer was a definite no. His father had died, but he did meet his natural mother Ursula, her husband Arthur, half-sister Angela, and half-brother David (who were both tested and found to provide no bone-marrow match).
 Phil had a wonderful relationship with that side of his family for many years.

 We had the chance to move to Colorado in 1999, and so we both got jobs in Colorado working for the same company.
 As we both love outdoor activities, we went on many hikes and trips along with our dogs, really enjoying the state and all its wonders.
 Phil bought a Toyota land cruiser and became involved in the Rising Sun 4 Wheel Drive Club of Colorado, crawling up and down mountainous roads to his heart’s delight.